Chapter 7 Bankruptcy – Liquidation

 Do you qualify for chapter 7?

-The Means Test determines whether you qualify for a Chapter 7 Bankruptcy.
-The means test was designed to prevent debtors with large disposable monthly incomes from filing Chapter 7, and instead push them towards a Chapter 13 Bankruptcy where they could pay back some, if not all of their debts.
-The Means Test takes a snap shot of your income for the last 6 months, then compares it to the general population within the same general location – usually determined by zip code.
+The Means Test determines whether you qualify for a Ch 7 Bankruptcy.
+The purpose of the means test is twofold: First, it prevents debtors with large disposable monthly incomes from filing Ch 7 and wiping out all of their debt.
+Second, it pushes them towards a Chapter 13 Bankruptcy where they could pay back some, if not all of their debts.
+The Means Test takes a snapshot of your income for the last 6 months, then compares it to the general population within the same general location – usually determined by zip code.

-For information on the Means Test and if you qualify for Chapter 7 Bankruptcy, click HERE.
+For information on the Means Test and if you qualify for Ch 7 Bankruptcy, click HERE.

 Will My Debts Go Away If I File Bankruptcy?